Thibo04/pythongroupproject/README.md

 ## Overview

-Project members: Thibo, Samuel, Luca, Garret, Marc, Alan This is a Group project in the course Skills:Programing by Mario Silic.
+Project members: Thibo, Samuel, Luca, Garret, Marc, Alan.
+This is a Group project in the course Skills:Programing by Mario Silic.
 The project written in Python3 is a Cybersecurity-Multitool, which offers the user a mini-program with an interface, from which it can choose several services.

 It demonstrates basic security concepts such as port scanning, firewall and DoS simulation, OS and service fingerprinting, stealth techniques and logging/reporting.
-Each service is explained in a comment sections at the top of each code.
+Each service is explained in a comment section at the top of each code.

 All these concepts are available in the services, except for the logging: The script logging_setup.py is programmed to monitor all the actions of the other services, which can be tracked in the logs-folder.